Swagath-PS/my-home/README.md

-This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).
+This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).To

+To run the application ;-
+`npm build`

+`npm start`

 ## Available Scripts